CowDogMoo/taskfile-templates/README.md

 ### 3. Use the Tasks

-Once you’ve included the Taskfiles in your project, you can use the tasks like so:
+Once you've included the Taskfiles in your project, you can use the tasks like so:

 ```bash
 task pre-commit:update-hooks